TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### DisableScreenSaver

+Disables the X11 screensaver while the game is running.
+Currently unused.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 1

 ### DisableUploadDir

+Turns off writing scores to the profile's Upload folder.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.